 Former NBA Commissioner Stern has emergency brain surgery

-NEW YORK (AP) — The NBA says former Commissioner David Stern suffered a sudden brain hemorrhage Thursday and had emergency surgery.
+NEW YORK (AP) — The NBA said former Commissioner David Stern suffered a sudden brain hemorrhage Thursday and had emergency surgery.

-The league says in a statement its thoughts and prayers are with the 77-year-old Stern's family.
+The league said in a statement its thoughts and prayers are with the 77-year-old Stern's family.

 Stern served exactly 30 years as the NBA's longest-tenured commissioner before Adam Silver replaced him on Feb.
 1, 2014.
 Stern has remained affiliated with the league with the title of commissioner emeritus and has remained active in his other interests, such as sports technology.